PaulRBerg/hardhat-template/README.md

 [license]: https://opensource.org/licenses/MIT
 [license-badge]: https://img.shields.io/badge/License-MIT-blue.svg

-A Hardhat-based & Foundry-based template for developing upgradeable Solidity smart contracts, with sensible defaults.
+A Hardhat-based & Foundry-based template for developing upgradeable Solidity smart contracts and etc, with sensible defaults.

 This is also my personal opinionated solution on the following tricky problems: